Arden Hills, Minnesota: Education

 Mounds View High School is a public Grade 9–12 school; it is one of two high schools in Independent School District 621; the other is Irondale High School.

 Valentine Hills is the only elementary school in the city of Arden Hills; it is one of six elementary schools in Independent School District 621.

 Government

 Arden Hills uses a city council consisting of four councilmembers and a mayor.
-As of May 2020, the current mayor of Arden Hills is David Grant.
+As of June 2025, the current mayor of Arden Hills is David Grant, who was re-elected with 51.71% of the vote on the November 8, 2022 election.
+Grant has served as mayor since 2011 and his current term will end in December 2026.
+The four councilmembers are as follows: Emily Rousseau (term expires Dec.
+2026), Tena Monson (term expires Dec.
+2026), Brenda Holden (term expires Dec.
+2028), Kurt Weber (term expires Dec.
+2028).

 Economy

 The headquarters of Land O'Lakes is in the city.